mattcroat/joy-of-code/posts/test-your-site-in-every-browser/test-your-site-in-every-browser.md

     libffi.so.
 ```

-Use this if you're on the supported version of Ubuntu.
+Use this if you're using a supported version of Ubuntu.

 ```shell:terminal
 npx playwright install-deps webkit